 It would be dreamy if we all were independently wealthy and had all day every day in which to write.
 But most writers aren’t in this situation.
 I have flexibility in that I can set aside writing time and then schedule work time, but I still have kids and pets and a life with non-writing responsibilities.

 Therefore, in November, 2014, when my kids were watching TV before bed and my husband was catching up on work, I would open my laptop and write for 15, 30 or 45 minutes.
 No excuses for not being inspired or not knowing what to write.
 If you have that scene outline, you will add to your word count.
 And sometimes you’ll surprise yourself with how many words you can stack up in just a half-hour.

 6. You’ll gain weight if you’re not careful.

 Writing is a sedentary act.
 This is the one thing I dislike about it.
 I get slothy.
 I get cold.
 My muscles turn to mush.
 After sitting for a couple of hours, I can feel my rear side widening at the lack of movement.
 So when I’m blessed with a three or four hours of solitary writing time, I have to purposefully eat low-carb and light.
 I have to make a point to get out and take a vigorous walk or ride my stationary bike in the basement.
 Exercise helps recharge the brain anyway.

 7. The community is incredibly supportive.

-One thing I got hooked on in 2014 was the super sweet, super energetic community that is NaNoWriMo.
+One thing I got hooked on in 2014 was the super sweet community that is NaNoWriMo.
 I went to Seattle meet ups where 5 or 6 writers would chat, get to know each other, and then sit around and write for awhile.
 It wasn’t as productive as if I’d stayed at home but meeting those other writers inspired me and kept me sane.
 I knew I wasn’t alone in this weird ambition to make up a story and tell it to others.

 Good luck, everyone.
 If you’ve done NaNoWriMo before, tell me what you learned from the process.